Armed Forces of the Principality of Serbia

-Founded in 1830, it became a standing army to take part to the First and Second Serbo Turkish Wars of 1876-1878, the first conflict in the nation modern history, after which the country gained its full independence.
+Founded in 1830, it became a standing army taking part in the Serbian–Ottoman Wars of 1876–1878, the first conflict in the nation modern history, after which the country gained its full independence.
 It was succeeded by the Royal Serbian Army.

 Establishment

-A small army was established in 1830 after the Russian victory over the Ottomans in the Russo-Turkish War (1828–29), and the signing of the Treaty of Adrianople (1829), which re-guaranteed the autonomy of Serbia as per the earlier Akkerman Convention (1826).
+A small Serbian army was established in 1830 after the Russian victory over the Ottomans in the Russo-Turkish War (1828–29), and the signing of the Treaty of Adrianople (1829), which re-guaranteed the autonomy of Serbia as per the earlier Akkerman Convention of 1826.
 Serbia's professional army came out of the personal guard that Prince Miloš Obrenović created in 1830.
 The first army law of 1839 established that force to 4,000 men and 63 officers.
 Most officers had attended military schools in Russia, France or Austria.
 A military academy known as the Artillery School was created on 18 September 1850, its first students graduated in 1855.

-When Mihailo Obrenović became Prince after his brother's abdication in 1861, he created a National Militia (Narodna Vojska).
+After Mihailo Obrenović became Prince following his brother's abdication in 1861, he created a National Militia (Narodna Vojska).
 Serbia's People Army added up to 125,000 men in July 1876 at the start of the First Serbian–Ottoman War.

 Serbian officers participated in the Serb uprising of 1848–49 and the Herzegovina uprising (1875–1877).

 History

-Army of Miloš Obrenović (1830-1838)
+Army under Prince Miloš Obrenović (1830–1838)

-Principality of Serbia gained its autonomy from the Ottoman Empire after the Second Serbian Uprising (1815), and officially became an Ottoman client state under the Russian protectorate in 1830.
+The Principality of Serbia gained its autonomy from the Ottoman Empire following the Second Serbian uprising (1815).
+In 1830 the Principality officially became an Ottoman client state under Russian protectorate.
 The first Serbian regular military units were formed by Prince Miloš Obrenović in 1825, formally as a police force called Enlisted Watchmen (Уписни пандури, Upisni panduri), in order not to offend the Ottoman authorities.
 At first, there were 12 companies (1,147 men) of these mercenaries (Солдати, Soldati).
 In 1830.
 Serbia was officially permitted by the Ottomans to form an army, and by 1838.
 Serbia had 2,417 professional (regular) soldiers, armed and uniformed in the European fashion, trained by the former Austrian and Russian officers.
-Serbian army had 2 battalions (8 companies) of infantry, two units of artillery (4 batteries), a squadron of cavalry and military musicians - in all, 40 officers, 144 NCOs, 208 cavalry, 195 cannoniers and 1,830 infantrymen.
+Serbian army had 2 battalions (8 companies) of infantry, two units of artillery (4 batteries), a squadron of cavalry and military musicians – in all, 40 officers, 144 NCOs, 208 cavalry, 195 cannoniers and 1,830 infantrymen.
 In 1838.
-Serbia formed the first Military Headquarters and Military Commissariat.
+Serbia formed the first Military Headquarters and Military commissariat.